 The UAE is a federation of 7 emirates, located on the Persian Gulf, and shares borders with Oman and Saudi Arabia.
-Dubai and Abu Dhabi, the capital, are without a doubt the most famous emirates.
+Dubai and Abu Dhabi, the capital, are without a doubt the most famous Emirates.
 The other emirates are Ajman, Fujairah, Ras al Khaimah, Sharjah and Umm al Quwain.
-The expat community of the Emirates has grown expansively over the years and expats now make about 80% of the total population, with over 200 nationalities living there.
+The expat community of the Emirates has grown expansively over the years and expats now make up about 80% of the total population, with over 200 nationalities living there.

 Although Dubai has a lot to offer and the emirate is on a continuous journey of building bigger and better, it would be a shame to fly to Dubai and not visit anything outside its state borders.
 If Dubai is not your thing at first glance, don’t brush off the idea just yet.
 Have a look at everything the Emirates as a whole has to offer as odds are it has something for you too.

-Sharjah is the only emirate located both on the Arabian Gulf (also known as Persian Gulf) and the Gulf of Oman and is home to the most natural reserves in the UAE.
+Sharjah is the only emirate located both on the Arabian Gulf (also known as the Persian Gulf) and the Gulf of Oman and is home to the most natural reserves in the UAE.

 Rather than doing one of those very touristy desert tours in Dubai, why not come to Sharjah to explore the desert?
 The Mleiha Archaeological Centre offers different possibilities – from horseback riding to a bumpy (but extremely fun and scenic) buggy tour.
 On top of that, the Mleiha Archaeological Centre has a permanent exhibition about the unique environment of Mleiha and other pre-historic sites of different regions of the emirate of Sharjah.
-After all the excitement, the café at the center is the perfect spot to unwind before continuing your journey.
+After all the excitement, the café at the centre is the perfect spot to unwind before continuing your journey.

 Read more on visitsharjah.com.